Various tidbits about financial aid and the cost of college

 Some colleges offer in state tuition (less expensive) or a discount to out of state applicants.

-Great list of "best buys" can be found at The Fiske Guide site.
+Great list of "best buys" can be found in The Fiske Guide book.

 Not much in the northeast, but Cooper Union (NYC) & Olin (Boston), both extremely competitive for admissions.
 These colleges get mentioned quite a bit since they do not charge much tuition.
 But their admit rates are so low, very few will benefit from that deal.